UCL-CCS/HemePure/README.md

 # HemePure
 HemePure is a modified version of the HemeLB code that improved memory usage and scaling behaviour.
 It makes use of the lattice Boltzmann method to solve macroscopic blood flow in 3D vascular geometries.
 The CPU version (this repository) has demonstrated strong scaling behaviour to hundreds of thousands of cores with a sufficiently sized simulation domain.
 The related [HemePure-GPU](https://github.com/UCL-CCS/HemePure-GPU) allows for execution of the code on a variety of GPU architectures with strong scaling shown on tens of thousands of GPU cards.

-This version of the code was developed from the full HemeLB code in late 2018 and has since seen further developments.
-Publications using some form HemePure:
+This version was developed from the full HemeLB code in late 2018 and has since seen further developments.
+Publications using some form of HemePure:
 * Xue, X., Athawale, T. M., McCullough, J. W. S., Lo, S. C., Zacharoudiou, I., Joo, B., ... & Coveney, P. V. (2025).
 An Uncertainty Visualization Framework for Large-Scale Cardiovascular Flow Simulations: A Case Study on Aortic Stenosis. arXiv preprint arXiv:2508.15420.
 * Benemerito, I.,  McCullough, J., Narracott, A., Coveney, P. V.  & Marzo, A. (2025).
 Comparison of Navier-Stokes and lattice Boltzmann solvers for subject-specific modelling of intracranial aneurysms.
 Computers in Biology and Medicine, Vol. 197 Part B, 111050.
 * Lo, S. C., Zingaro, A., McCullough, J. W. S., Xue, X., Gonzalez-Martin, P., Joo, B., ... & Coveney, P. V. (2025).
 A multi-component, multi-physics computational model for solving coupled cardiac electromechanics and vascular haemodynamics.
 Computer Methods in Applied Mechanics and Engineering, 446, 118185.